 Areas of expertise: Finance, Strategy, and Management

 Frank’s academic interests focus on enterprise formation and growth, strategy and venture capital.
-His courses include Entrepreneurial Finance, Business Strategy, Finance for High Tech Ventures and Finance and Accounting.
-He is also an advisor to graduate students completing their Industry Consulting Practicums and Capstone Leadership courses in Tufts’ MSEM and MSIM programs.
+His courses include Entrepreneurial Finance, Finance for High Tech Ventures, Business Strategy, Financial Management of Technology Firms and Finance and Accounting.
+He is also a senior faculty adviser to Master’s degree candidates completing their Industry Consulting Practicums and Capstone Leadership Projects in Tufts’ MSEM and MSIM programs.

-Beyond Tufts Frank is Chairman of Amstar, an international real estate private equity firm.
+Beyond Tufts, Frank is Chairman of Amstar, an international real estate private equity firm.
 He is also Co-founder of J. Locke & Company, a merchant bank targeting corporate growth and repositioning opportunities.
-In addition, Frank is a senior member of Launchpad Venture Group where he specializes in financing promising businesses in the technology, life science and cleantech industries.
+In addition, Frank is a Board member of Launchpad Venture Group where he specializes in financing promising businesses in the life science, technology and cleantech industries.

 Previously Frank was Chief Executive Officer of The Berkshire Group.
 During his 26 years at Berkshire, he helped launch and grow over a dozen subsidiaries in the healthcare, finance, software technology and real estate industries.
 He subsequently took three companies public on the New York Stock Exchange and another on the Canadian Stock Exchange.